JhonJOW/Exercicios-de-Python/README.md

-# Exercícios de Python
+# Python exercices
- Exercícios que fiz no meu curso de Python do curso em vídeo.
+ The exercises I did in my Python course from Curso em Vídeo.

-Agradecimentos ao Gustavo Guanabara!
+Thanks to Gustavo Guanabara!